 1. Cleaning of tanks

-- The cleaning of tank is done normally by chipping/grinding.
+- The cleaning of the tank is done normally by chipping/grinding.

-- Fittings and accessories as per customer's specification and drawing are checked.
+- Fittings and accessories as per the customer’s specification and drawing are checked.

 - Air Pressure test is subjected to avoid any leakage and seepage on all transformer.